precice/openfoam-adapter/docs/config.md

         operation   value;      // Optional: Operation to perform on data (defaults to 'value') flip-normal false;      // Optional: Flip the normal direction (defaults to 'false') }

+      TemperatureGradient
+      {
+        name        T_Grad;
+        solver_name T;
+        operation   gradient;   // Use surface normal gradient }
     );
   };
 };
 ```

+Explicitly setting `locations volumeCenters;` in preciceDict is required for volume coupling.
+If omitted, it defaults to surface coupling on `faceCenters`.
+Volume coupling data is always assumed as values for now, i.e., cannot set volume gradient.

+When reading on the OpenFOAM side, the Generic module automatically detects the boundary condition type of the coupled patch to apply the received data.
+The boundary condition must be respected, therefore the data received is applied either as a `fixedValue` or `fixedGradient` boundary condition, determined by the type set in the `0/` files.

+The `operation gradient;` is currently only supported for scalar field surface writing, in which case it actually performs the surface normal gradient operation (data type is still scalar).

 ### Volume coupling